Alternate title: “Closing the Loop”

 What does this yield?
 An unreproducible mess, generally speaking.

 Such a build process may produce snapshottable artifacts, and this does make deployment of those artifacts easier since the artifacts are complete… but the builds aren’t reproducible; they’re not reliably; they’re not auditable… we’re not all that much better off than we were before the snapshotting system entered the story.

 And does any of it help produce new things that are made more reliable by any of the investments in tooling or existing snapshots?
 No.

-So, it's clear that in the Timeless Stack we need to do something different.
-We need to produce something that's composable: something that's good at integrating into and supporting the flow of creation, not just of packaging final artifacts.
+So, it’s clear that in the Timeless Stack we need to do something different than other containerization systems have reached.
+We need to produce something that’s composable: something that’s good at supporting a flow of creation, and in a connected way, not just something that’s good at packaging final artifacts.